-A historian is trained not to be based on mere gossip in public.
+A historian is taught not to be based on mere gossip in public.
 What is good proof?
 Yogananda repeatedly told the world is a dream.
-If so, it is sometimes a wet dream also.
-So what other proofs are given by him that are better than his dreams?
-That is for you to find out if you can.
+If so, it is sometimes a wet dream too.
+What other proofs are given by him that are better than his dreams?

 To survive is in part like tending a rose, Yogananda writes:

 "We are usually born . . .
 As we live and grow, we begin to lose . . ., and the roses in us begin to fade.

 Yogananda here holds a dreaming gardener's view.
 At other times a hysterical view:

 In 1915 a stray bullet ended its furious flight in my chest.
 I fell groaning to the ground.
 My whole body was paralyzed.

 A temporarily paralysed Yogananda could not move on for the time being.
 So "moving on" can have its difficulties.